Women in Islam: Recommendations and prohibitions

 After sex, as well as menstruation, Islam requires men and women to do ghusl (major ritual washing with water, ablutions), and in some Islamic communities duaa' (prayers seeking forgiveness and purification), as sex and menstruation are considered some of the causes that makes men and women religiously impure (najis).
 Some Islamic jurists suggest touching and foreplay, without any penetration, may qualify wudu (minor ritual washing) as sufficient form of religiously required ablution.
 Muslim men and women must also abstain from sex during a ritual fast, and during all times while on a pilgrimage to Mecca, as sexual act, touching of sexual parts and emission of sexual bodily fluids are considered ritually dirty.

 Sexual intercourse is not allowed to a Muslim woman during menstruation, postpartum period, during fasting and certain religious activities, disability and in iddah after divorce or widowhood.
 Homosexual relations and same sex marriages are forbidden to both genders in Islam.
 In vitro fertilization (IVF) is acceptable in Islam; but ovum donation along with sperm donation, embryo donation are prohibited by Islam.
 These marriages meet with varying degrees of social approval, depending on the milieu.
 Some debated fatwas from Shia sect of Islam, however, allow third party participation.

-According to Quran and Sahih Muslim, two primary sources of Sharia, Islam permits only vaginal sex.
+According to some Hadiths like Sahih Muslim, Islam permits only vaginal sex.
 There is disagreement among Islamic scholars on proper interpretation of Islamic law on permissible sex between a husband and wife, with claims that non-vaginal sex within a marriage is disapproved but not forbidden.
 Anal intercourse and sex during menstruation are prohibited, as is violence and force against a partner's will.
 However, these are the only restrictions; as the Quran says at 2:223 (Sūratu l-Baqarah): 'Your women are your fields; go to your women as you wish'.